Dodô (footballer, born 1994)

-Raphael Guimarães de Paula (born 5 September 1994), commonly known as Dodô, is a Brazilian footballer who plays for Khor Fakkan as an attacking midfielder.
+Raphael Guimarães de Paula (born 5 September 1994), commonly known as Dodô, is a Brazilian footballer who plays as an attacking midfielder.

 Club career

 Born in Vespasiano, Minas Gerais, Dodô joined Atlético Mineiro's youth setup in 2005, aged 11.
 He made his professional – and Série A – debut on 9 October 2013, coming on as a late substitute in a 0–2 away loss against Ponte Preta.

 On 8 November 2014 Dodô scored his first professional goal, netting the last of a 2–0 away success over Palmeiras.
 On 2 December, after scoring three further goals, he renewed his contract until 2019.